-The restriction level for your return train to Prague, Czechia from Bratislava is: Fully open.
+The restriction level for your return train to Prague, Czechia from Bratislava is: Partially open.

-International entry is allowed for: Entry is fully open for citizens and permanent residents of Slovakia
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Slovakia

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

 Last checked on 1/24/23.
 We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations for your train to Prague from Bratislava closer to your date of departure here here.

 Omio customers traveling this route depart most frequently from Prague, Praha, Zličín and arrive in Bratislava predmestie.